dawegw2/SolarSystemAR/README.md

 # testrepo for github pages

+## Models
+- created in blender using textures from https://www.solarsystemscope.com/textures/